ai4os/DEEPaaS/doc/source/cli/deepaas-run.rst

    Specify the number of workers to spawn for prediction tasks.
 If using a CPU you probably want to increase this number, if using a GPU probably you want to leave it to 1. (defaults to 1)

-.. option:: --train-workers TRAIN_WORKERS

-   Specify the number of workers to spawn for training tasks.
-Unless you know what you are doing you should leave this number to 1. (defaults to 1)

 Files